xaralsta/MLOPS-8-Project/README.md

 ## **6. Data:**

-Our data will be the text from Elon Musk’s tweets.
+Our data will be the text from Donald Trump’s tweets.
 We will run them through the DistilBERT model for sentiment analysis.
 This text data is easy to collect from Twitter with public APIs or already available datasets from Kaggle.

 ## **7. Expected Models:**